Margraviate of Baden: Reunification

 In 1771, Augustus George became the last Margrave of Baden-Baden when he died without sons.
 All his territories passed to his 6th cousin twice removed and nearest heir – the Margrave of Baden-Durlach, Charles Frederick (reigned 1738–1811).
 For the third and last time, all the Badener lands became united under a single ruler.

-Although Baden was finally united, its domains were fragmented and widespread on both sides of the Upper Rhine River, with the total area of 1,350 sqmi.
-When Charles Frederick became the Margrave in 1738, he made it his personal mission to fill the gaps in his territories.
-His first opportunity came in 1792, when war broke out between France and Austria.
+Although Baden was finally united, its domains were fragmented and widespread on both sides of the Upper Rhine river, with the total area of 1,350 sqmi.
+When Charles Frederick became the margrave in 1738, he made it his personal mission to fill the gaps in his territories.
+His first opportunity came in 1792, when the War of the First Coalition broke out between France and Austria.
 The Badeners fought for Austria, leaving Baden devastated when they lost.
 Charles Frederick had to pay an indemnity and cede his territories on the left bank of the Rhine to France.
-He had his second chance a few years later, as an enemy of Napoleon, on the side of Alexander I, the Tsar of Russia.
-In 1803, because of the efforts of the Tsar, the Margrave gained the Bishopric of Constance, parts of the Rhenish Palatinate, and several other smaller districts, thereby gaining the dignity of an Elector-Prince.
+He had his second chance a few years later, as an enemy of Napoleon, on the side of Alexander I of Russia.
+In 1803, because of the efforts of the tsar, the margrave gained the Prince-Bishopric of Constance, parts of the Rhenish Palatinate, and several other smaller districts, thereby gaining the dignity of a prince-elector.